Pastor Tom Johnson

 Laurie and her husband, John, have been members at First Saint Paul's since 2013.
 Laurie is also an active oboist and regularly plays, along with other talented musicians, for our services and seasonal concerts.

-Steven's wife Susan is also a graduate of Concordia, River Forest, with BA and MCM degrees.
-They have two adult children, Margaret Danilovich, a physical therapist and the organist at First Saint Paul's, and Karla, who is also a physical therapist in Chicago.
+Steven's wife Susan is also a graduate of Concordia, River Forest.
+They have two adult children, Margaret Danilovich and Karla Wente, both physical therapists in the Chicago area.

 Margaret Danilovich has played organ at First Saint Paul's since the fall 2009.
 Margaret attended Concordia University, River Forest where her piano teachers included Craig Sale, Daniela Mineva, and Kuang-Hao Huang.
 She studied organ with Steven Wente.